sponsorCoinAdmin/SPCOIN-PROJECT-MODULES/README.md

 ```

 ### .env.local (Example File)
-#### Copy these file entries the .env file located at the root of the server app, (spcoin-nextjs-front-end)
+#### Copy the required file entries in the .env.local file located at the root of the server app, (spcoin-nextjs-front-end)
 The .env.local is typically used in the sponsorcoin nextjs front-end project spcoin-nextjs-front-end
 Use the following entries as sample entries required to run the project